avgnand/List-Manipulation/README.md

 It is especially interesting to call the functions from within one another and to build up the functionality as a whole.

+Also, I will continue adding new functions as I get ideas for new ones.
+There may be comments lingering that I use for note-taking and testing.